Fadinlaws123/SimpleHUD/README.md

 * */pcooldown - Starts priority cooldown (Cancels ongoing priorities)*
 * */p - Set a waypoint to a postal given on the map!*
 * */postal - Set a waypoint to a postal given on the map!*
+* */aop - Changes the current Area of Patrol in the server!*

 # ❗ Notice